 Headteacher's PA: Mary Connolly

 Mary has over 10 years experience as a Senior Administrator at a local 'outstanding' school.
 There she line managed 12 staff, overseeing a range of essential services including admissions, welfare, reception, office functions, publications and reprographics.
 Mary is a local resident, with a 40 year family association with Pinner.
 Her son is a former Pinner United Football Club player.
 Mary was a parish and district councillor for the Three Rivers District Council and Watford Rural Council.
 She has recently completed a major building project filmed by the BBC '100k House Tricks of the Trade'.
 She is significantly overqualified to be a PA!

 Head of Maths: Harshini Selvendran

 Harshini graduated with a First class BSc Mathematics Degree from the University of Greenwich.
 She based her dissertation on ‘teaching fractions through games’ which led immediately into teacher training.
 She trained at the Institute of Education, where she is now in the final year of her MA in Mathematics Education.
 Harshini knows the local area well, as a student at Stag Lane Primary School and Bentley Wood High School.
-She is currently Key Stage 3 Maths Coordinator at Canons High School.
+Before joining Pinner High School, she was Key Stage 3 Maths Coordinator at Canons High School.

 Aside from Maths, her other passion is learning the fine art Bharathanatiyam (South Indian classical dancing) in which she has successfully completed her Grade 8 teaching diploma.
-Harshini is extremely excited about this opportunity and looks forward to building a Maths department that challenges and engages students and makes the transition into secondary school and beyond an accessible and exciting step.
+Harshini is extremely excited about Pinner High School and is already building a Maths department that challenges and engages students and makes the transition into secondary school and beyond an accessible and exciting step.